-How Insurance and Interior Design Connect
+Risk and Interior Design

-As an Interior designer, you make a living out of helping others reimagine and renovate different spaces.
+As an interior designer, you make a living out of helping others reimagine and renovate different spaces.
 That can include living spaces as well as offices, government buildings, art galleries or museums.
 All interior designers offer both consultations on design ideas, as well as assisting with making the right purchases with regards to the furniture, design materials and contractors needed to turn these ideas into reality.

-Beyond possible mistakes in the design process, interior designers who own property face additional risks associated with the business.
+Interior designers who own property face additional risks associated with the business.
 While many interior designers do work out of the home, many successful interior design businesses utilize large business spaces and sometimes even large warehouses.
 This equates to significant monetary investments in property, all of which could be at risk of a loss or could be a potential hazard for clients passing through your offices, warehouses or showrooms.